 Classes in the Triclinic Crystal System

 The triclinic crystal system comprises two classes, namely, the pinacoidal class and the pedial class.
-The pinacoidal class has a centre of symmetry.
+The pinacoidal class has a center of symmetry.
 It is also called 'triclinic normal'.
 On the other hand, the pedial class has no symmetry.
 It is alternatively known as 'triclinic hemihedral'.
-Now, you may ask what the centre of symmetry is.
-The answer is that a centre of symmetry is that central point inside a crystal that mirrors and inverts one side of the crystal to the other.
-Even you can create a crystal's centre of symmetry by rotating the crystal to 180 degrees and mirroring the image.
+Now, you may ask what the center of symmetry is.
+The answer is that a center of symmetry is that central point inside a crystal that mirrors and inverts one side of the crystal to the other.
+You can even create a crystal's center of symmetry by rotating the crystal to 180 degrees and mirroring the image.

 Triclinic Crystal Structure

 The triclinic crystal structure refers to the ordered arrangement of atoms, ions, or molecules in a crystalline solid.
 One can obtain the crystal structure by attaching atoms, groups of atoms, or molecules.
 The structure occurs from the intrinsic nature of the constituent particles to create symmetric patterns.
 A unit cell is the building block of a crystal structure.
 You can define it as the repeated pattern of the atomic structure of the crystalline material.
 The unit cell explains the entire crystal structure and symmetry with the atom placements and its principal axes.
 A triclinic structure has the least symmetry among all the crystal systems.
 All the axes are inclined towards one another in the triclinic system, and they intersect at oblique angles, which is always less than 90 degrees.
 In case the axes cross at 90 degrees, we would be talking about the monoclinic crystal system.
 The structure and system determine the properties of a crystal.